 - Liquidity Trap.
 In a liquidity trap, the demand to hold cash is greater than the demand to spend.
 Banks increase their reserves and the saving rate increases, this leads to a fall in aggregate demand.

 - Confidence.
 In certain circumstances, people may not have the confidence to spend and invest.
 They may become risk averse and hoard cash in unproductive savings.

 - It may be very rational to ‘hoard’ money – especially in a period of deflation or anxiety.

 - The balance sheet recession of 2008-12, illustrated an example of where banks, consumers and firms were keen to pay off their debts and not spend all their income.
 This led to a prolonged recession.

 If Say’s law doesn’t hold true, it may be necessary for government intervention to break the cycle of falling aggregate demand by utilising the hoarded savings.
 For example, expansionary fiscal policy or printing money to create demand.

 Austrian Economics and Say’s Law

 Austrian economists hold that in the absence of distorting government behaviour, Say’s law should hold true.
-However, if government cause credit booms and busts through artificially changing interest rates, this can can cause disequilibrium.
+However, if the government cause credit booms and busts through artificially changing interest rates, this can cause disequilibrium.